ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 \subsubsection{Decomposition of international differences in changes in the skill premium}

 We examine the extent to which international differences in changes in the skill premium are attributed to specific observed or unobserved factors.
 Table \ref{tab: Wh/Wu_decomp_4} presents the decomposition results of the differences in changes in the skill premium compared to the United States.
-The first two columns, respectively, report the actual and predicted differences in changes in the skill premium from the first year of observation to the year 2005 between the United States and other countries.
-All the values in the first column are positive, meaning that the rate of increase in the skill premium was greater in the United States than in other countries.
+The first two columns report the actual and predicted differences in changes in the skill premium from the first year of observation to the year 2005 between the United States and other countries.
+Almost all the values in the first column are positive, meaning that the rate of increase in the skill premium was greater in the United States than in other countries.
 The next five columns report the parts attributable to ICT equipment, skilled labor, unskilled labor, the ratio of skilled to unskilled labor-augmenting technology, and the ratio of ICT capital- to skilled labor-augmenting technology, respectively.
-The last two columns report the percentages of the parts attributable to observed factors in the actual and predicted differences in changes in the skill premium, respectively.

-Cross-country differences in changes in the skill premium are attributable mainly to capital and labor quantities in the majority of countries.
-The main factors accounting for the differences are ICT equipment and skilled labor in Australia and the United Kingdom and ICT equipment in Austria, the Czech Republic, Germany, Italy, Japan, the Netherlands, Portugal, Slovenia, and Sweden.
-In particular, the contribution rates of ICT equipment to the differences in changes in the skill premium compared to the United States are high at greater than 54\% in all countries except Denmark and Finland.
-This result reflects the fact that the impact of ICT equipment on the skill premium was large in the United States for two reasons.
+Cross-country differences in changes in the skill premium can be explained by specific capital and labor quantities in the majority of countries.
+The main factors accounting for the differences are ICT equipment and skilled labor in the goods (service) sector of the Netherlands, Portugal, and Sweden (Australia and the United Kingdom), and ICT equipment in the goods (service) sector of Australia, Italy, Japan, and Slovenia (Austria, the Czech Republic, Germany, Japan, the Netherlands, Slovenia, and Sweden).
+The differences in changes in the skill premium compared to the United States are attributable at least in part to ICT equipment in almost all countries.
+This result reflects the fact that the contribution of ICT equipment to changes in the skill premium was large in the United States for two reasons.
 First, the rate of increase in ICT equipment ($k_{i}$) was large in the United States.
 Second, the rate of increase in the ratio of ICT capital- to skilled labor-augmenting technology ($A_{i}/A_{h}$) was small in the United States.
-The impact of ICT equipment on the skill premium increases as $A_{i}/A_{h}$ decreases because the cross-derivative of the skill premium with respect to $k_{i}$ and $A_{i}/A_{h}$ is negative for $\sigma>\rho$ and $\rho<0$ in equation \eqref{eq: Wh/Wu}.
+The contribution of ICT equipment to changes in the skill premium increases with a decline in $A_{i}/A_{h}$ as the cross-derivative of the skill premium with respect to $k_{i}$ and $A_{i}/A_{h}$ is negative for $\sigma>\rho$ and $\rho<0$ in equation \eqref{eq: Wh/Wu}.